Platonist21/Criteria-re-Eval-Cutpt/README.md

 # Criteria-re-Eval-Cutpt
-Documentation and Supplement to the August 2019 AAPS paper
+Documentation and Supplement to the 2020 AAPS paper

 paper title: Criteria to Reevaluate Anti-drug Antibody Assay Cut Point Suitability in the Target Population